top of page

 • Potential stays dormant because there’s no room—or need—to stretch.

+The leader becomes the central trunk on which everything depends.
 But leadership isn’t about being the strongest tree in the forest.
+It's about cultivating a forest of strong trees.

 The Leader’s Role in Shaping Potential